Skip links

 • Market Regulation: The Act regulates the sale and distribution of drugs and cosmetics to ensure fair practices in the market.

-Scope Of The Drugs And Cosmetics Act
+Scope Of The Act of Drugs And Cosmetics Under CDSCO

 The Act applies to all drugs and cosmetics manufactured, distributed, and sold in India.
 It covers Medicinal drugs (both allopathic and traditional medicines like Ayurveda, Siddha, and Unani).
 Cosmetic products (lotions, creams, powders, and other beauty-related items).
 Import, manufacture, sale, and distribution of both drugs and cosmetics.
 Clinical research and trials related to new drugs.